alwaysbegrowing/arbor-contracts/emergency.md

 ### Multi-sig Herder

 The entire team needs contacted if there is an issue.
-This person is responsible for gathering all individuals into our war room, and ensuring that different Porter teams' Multi-sig wallets (i.e. bookland.porterfinance.eth, jordan.porterfinance.eth, namaskar.porterfinance.eth) are able to execute transactions in a timely manner during the emergency.
+This person is responsible for gathering all individuals into our war room, and ensuring that different Arbor teams' Multi-sig wallets (i.e. bookland.arborfinance.eth, jordan.arborfinance.eth, namaskar.arborfinance.eth) are able to execute transactions in a timely manner during the emergency.

 Main responsibilities:

-- Reach out to entire team via the emergency contacts list in our warroom discord https://discord.com/channels/903094151002857492/973335497126604860/973337055327322122
+- Reach out to entire team via the emergency contacts list in our war-room discord https://discord.com/channels/903094151002857492/973335497126604860/973337055327322122
 - Coordinate required signers so they can respond quickly to queued transactions

 ### Strategist Lead